owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 specification language and how to write specifications.
 I've excluded support for the old TodoMVC markup to keep the specification as simple as possible.

-The specification doesn't cover all of the TodoMVC behavior yet.
+The specification doesn't cover all features of TodoMVC yet.
 Most notably, it leaves out the [editing mode](https://github.com/tastejs/todomvc/blob/master/app-spec.md#editing) entirely.
+Further, it doesn't cover the examples' usage of local storage, and local storage is disabled in WebCheck for now.

-I might add it later, but I think I've found enough to motivate using WebCheck on TodoMVC applications.
+I might refine the specification later, but I think I've found enough to motivate using WebCheck on TodoMVC applications.
 Further, this is likely how WebCheck would be used in other projects.
 You specify some things and you leave out others.

-The astute reader might have noticed that it looks like PureScript.
+The astute reader might have noticed that the specification language looks like PureScript.
 And it pretty much is PureScript, with some WebCheck-specific additions for temporal modalities and DOM queries.
 I decided not to write a custom DSL, and instead write a PureScript interpreter.
 That way, specification authors can use the tools and packages from the PureScript ecosystem.
+It works great so far!

 As for how WebCheck itself works, that's for a future post.